Image

 Kent Core Requirement 3

-Minor Coursework and General Elective 3
+Minor Requirement and/or General Elective 3

 Credit Hours15